 Use this coupon code for 10% off any subscription plan:

 3. ProtonVPN – Best unlimited free VPN

-ProtonVPN is arguably the best unlimited free VPN in that there are no limits on bandwidth — but it still comes with lots of other limitations and restrictions:
+ProtonVPN is arguably the best unlimited free VPN on the market.
+There are no limits on bandwidth, but it still comes with lots of other limitations and restrictions:

 - Only 3 server locations to choose from: Japan, Netherlands, and US